Where to Stay in Toronto First Time: 8 Best Areas

 As is common in such a large area, there is huge diversity in the kind of accommodation you can find in Downtown Toronto.
 Being a very central location, there are a lot of luxury and mid-range hotels, but there are plenty of affordable options too.

-Best places to stay in Toronto Downtown:
+Best places to stay in Toronto Downtown for first-timers:

 🔍MORE HOTELS IN DOWNTOWN